 The Single Audit Act of 1984 and amendments (31 USC 7101-7105), Office of Management and Budget (OMB) Circular A-110, OMB Circular A-133, and the Uniform Guidance (2 CFR 200) require recipients of federal funds to ensure that subrecipients comply with federal audit requirements.
 The monitoring requirements apply only to subrecipients receiving a re-grant, memorandum of understanding, or subcontract and not to vendors receiving a procurement contract (contracted services agreement).
 To ensure compliance with these federal regulations, all UM subrecipients must maintain a current, active SAM (System for Award Management) registration, whether or not the flow through funding is federal.
 There is no fee to register in SAM and, because the registration process can take some time, subrecipients are encouraged to begin the process as soon as possible.
 In some cases, it may be possible for a subagreement to be finalized while SAM registration approval is pending.
 However, the registration must be completed prior to payment of subsequent invoices.

 Generally, contracted services agreements are entered into with a vendor for the purpose of performing a specific objective within the scope of work.
 Typically, vendors provide goods or services within their normal business operations, and operate in a competitive environment where they provide similar goods or services to many different purchasers.
 The program compliance requirements of the University's award do not apply to the goods or services being provided and the terms and conditions of the award are not passed down to the vendor.
-The monitoring requirements of OMB Circulars A-110 and A-133 and the Single Audit Act do not apply to contracted services agreements.
+The federal monitoring requirements do not apply to contracted services agreements.